The-Balance-FFXIV/balance-static/content/jobs/tanks/warrior/basic-guide.md

 [Etro.gg link](https://etro.gg/gearset/db39eccd-3f87-423b-898e-d72fccf94ddf)
 In case Etro.gg fails to load:
 [Tank Calc screencap](https://cdn.discordapp.com/attachments/277962749630349312/927852751524859944/unknown.png)
 Ring has 2x SkS melds due to stat tiering.
-This results in around +12 dps gains.
+This results in around +12 DPS gains.

 #### What’s the difference?
 Why not just use the one with the highest simulated DPS?
 The simulations are made with a simulated infinite rotational loop, which also heavily skews the value of skill speed.
-Also #1: fights are not infinite, and often come with downtime.
+Also #1: Fights are not infinite, and often come with downtime.
-Also #2: slower GCDs offer some rotational tricks to maximize Party buff windows.
+Also #2: Slower GCDs offer some rotational tricks to maximize Party buff windows.